Lebanon assesses aftermath of massive Beirut explosions

 Residents of Beirut awoke to a scene of utter devastation on Wednesday, a day after a massive explosion at the port sent shock waves across the Lebanese capital, killing at least 100 people and wounding thousands.

-An official with the Lebanese Red Cross told the Associated Press that at least 100 people were killed and more than 4,000 were wounded.
-The official, George Kettaneh, said the toll could rise further.
+International aid in the form of emergency workers and medical personnel was being sent to Lebanon by countries around the world.
+France said it was sending a mobile medical unit to treat some 500 victims.
+Jordan said it was dispatching a military field hospital, and Egypt opened a field hospital in Beirut to receive the wounded.

+Czech Interior Minister Jan Hamacek said Lebanon had accepted an offer to send a team of 37 rescuers with sniffer dogs.
+Denmark said it was ready to provide humanitarian assistance, and Greece says it was ready to help Lebanese authorities "with all means at its disposal."

-It was unclear what caused the blast, which appeared to have been triggered by a fire and struck with the force of an earthquake.
-It was the most powerful explosion ever seen in the city, which was on the front lines of the 1975-1990 civil war and has endured conflicts with neighboring Israel and periodic bombings and terror attacks.
+Lebanese President Michel Aoun said Tuesday's explosion was caused by 2,750 tonnes of ammonium nitrate —used as a fertilizer in agriculture and as an explosive — that had been stored unsafely in a warehouse.
+It was the most powerful blast ever seen in the city, which was on the front lines of the 1975-1990 civil war and has endured conflicts with neighboring Israel and periodic bombings and terror attacks.

 Witnesses reported seeing an orange cloud like that which appears when toxic nitrogen dioxide gas is released after an explosion involving nitrates.